-9.16 Disorderly Conduct - Disorderly conduct or intoxication is strictly prohibited at the range complex and anyone guilty of same will be expelled from the range complex.
+9.16 Disorderly Conduct - Disorderly conduct or intoxication is strictly prohibited on the range and anyone guilty of same will be expelled from the range.

 9.17 Willful Destruction Of Range Equipment - No competitor shall cause any range equipment to become damaged through a deliberate act and anyone guilty of same will be expelled, without a warning, from the range.
 Expelled competitors will be disqualified from the competition.